jomoziqu/reverse-stable-diffusion/README.md

 # Reverse Stable Diffusion
-## In this Project we are exploring the might of AI.
+## In this Project we are exploring the might of Stable Diffusion.

 <b>Stable Diffusion</b> is an AI text-to-image system that can generate images from textx Prompts.
 It utilizes a diffusion model, that is a type of neural network that learns how to remove noise from images.